-24. myUofDJesuit - U of D Jesuit transitioned its parent and student online portals to myUofDJesuit, a product of Blackbaud's onCampus.
+24. myUofDJesuit or MUDJ - U of D Jesuit transitioned its parent and student online portals to myUofDJesuit, a product of Blackbaud's onCampus.
 The new platform makes it possible for school constituents to view school calendars, assignments, grades and co-curriculars all in one window.

 25. Naviance – a.k.a.
 Family Connection – a web-based service designed for students and parents to make decisions about preparing for college and careers.